acidanthera/WhateverGreen/README.md

 - `-igfxvesa` to boot Intel graphics without hardware acceleration (VESA mode).
 - `-rad24` to enforce 24-bit display mode.
 - `-raddvi` to enable DVI transmitter correction (required for 290X, 370, etc.).
+- `-radcodec` to force the spoofed PID to be used in AMDRadeonVADriver
 - `radpg=15` to disable several power-gating modes (see FAQ, required for Cape Verde GPUs).
 - `agdpmod=vit9696` disables check for `board-id` (or add `agdpmod` property to external GPU).
 - `agdpmod=pikera` replaces `board-id` with `board-ix`